Parent. Advocacy. Tribunal. Help

 Duty To Accommodate

-Understanding the Duty to Accommodate is key to a rights-based advocacy.
+Understanding the Duty to Accommodate is key to rights-based advocacy.

 The power of the Human Rights Code is our strongest source of advocacy.
 I have broken it down into 6 parts, under the Education Law tab - Duty to Accommodate.